ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 * The RS joins the pertaining OSCORE group identified by GID\*, if it is not already a member.
 If the RS is intended to be a member of multiple groups and different Group Managers are responsible for those groups, the RS needs to perform the above through all such Group Managers under which there is a group identified by GID\*.

-  By using the method specified in {{Section 9.10 of I-D.ietf-ace-key-groupcomm-oscore}} for the realization of Group Manager defined in that document, the RS can rely on GID\* to retrieve from the Group Manager the group name and the URI of the group-membership resource at the Group Manager for joining the group.
+  By performing the operation specified in {{Section 9.10 of I-D.ietf-ace-key-groupcomm-oscore}} for the realization of Group Manager defined in that document, the RS can rely on GID\* to retrieve from the Group Manager the group name and the URI of the group-membership resource at the Group Manager for joining the group.

   Irrespective of what is indicated by the access token, the above has to be aligned and consistent with the set of groups that the RS intends to be a member of and is authorized to join at the responsible Group Manager.